Commercial law considerations for companies trading internationally

 While many businesses are interested in trading internationally, it can be a complicated and daunting process and companies often lack the expertise and know-how to make it happen.
 The most common barriers are trading arrangements, logistics, laws and regulations, and the costs.

-As part of International Trade Week from the 6th - 10th November we've outlined the key considerations for businesses looking to trade beyond the UK, advising brands on the commercial legalities:
+Ahead of International Trade Week on 6th November we've outlined the key considerations for businesses looking to trade beyond the UK, advising brands on the commercial legalities:

 Trading arrangements; understanding the options